-Could stem cell hair transplantation be the future?Admin
+Could stem cell hair transplantation be the future?Neil

 Stem cell hair transplants made headlines in 2019 as a way to grow new transplantable hair follicles from scratch, instead of taking them from donor sites elsewhere on the head.